 Dr. Minaz Jooma grew up in London, England.
 She earned a B.A. in English Literature, a Post Graduate Degree in English Education, and a Masters degree in Comparative Literature from the University of London.
 Dr. Jooma began her teaching career at a London high school in 1987 and later moved to the U.S. to work on her doctorate in 18th-Century British Literature.
 For several years, she taught at Michigan State University (where she received the John Yunck Fellowship for outstanding research and the All-University-Excellence-in-Teaching Citation) and at St. John’s University in New York.
 While at MSU and SJU, Dr. Jooma published many literary critical articles in English and American Literature and presented her work at numerous conferences in her fields.

 Dr. Jooma now teaches AP® English Literature, British Literature and Shakespeare at Millburn High School in New Jersey.
 She recently received the Presidential Distinguished Teacher Award for her work with her students at Millburn.
 During her 20 years as a high school teacher, Dr. Jooma has been very active in the AP® English teacher community.
-She has been a member of the AP® Literature and Composition Development Committee since 2010 and is currently Co-Chair of that committee.
+She has been a member of the AP® Literature and Composition Development Committee since 2010 and currently Co-Chairs that committee as well as serving on the College Board Academic Advisory Committee.
 Dr. Jooma has also served as an AP® Reader, Table Leader, and Question Leader on the AP® English Literature and Composition Exam and she writes commentaries for AP Central® following the exam administration in May.
 She is also a College Board endorsed Consultant and workshop leader.
 Long committed to developing sound resources and pedagogy for the AP® teacher community, Dr. Jooma co-authored the Teachers Manual for a textbook, Literature and Composition: Reading, Writing, Thinking, (Jago, Shea, Aufses and Scanlon: Bedford, St. Martin’s Press) and was an originary contributor to the online database of resources for AP® English Literature and Composition teachers on AP Central.
 Dr. Jooma also co-wrote a Curriculum Module, AP English Literature: Developing Analytical Skills Through Poetry, for College Board and she has created other teacher resources for the fall workshops and APSI.
 An active member of NCTE and MLA, Dr. Jooma has convened many sessions at national conferences and enjoys leading workshops at APAC.
 In her capacity as an Advanced National Math and Science Initiative Consultant, she has found working with teacher colleagues around the nation particularly rewarding.
 Dr. Jooma is also the New Jersey Ambassador for the University of London Institute of Education; through this, her AP® Workshops, and Development Committee outreach, Dr. Jooma maintains strong ties with teachers and teacher education.